Paula Hermann

 “Together, we will uncover the hidden meanings behind your feelings and behaviours, empowering you to embrace change and growth with compassion and self-awareness.”

 Paula John is a highly experienced Psychodynamic Psychotherapist and Psychologist with over 14 years of dedicated service within the National Health Service (NHS).
-She specialises in the psychodynamic approach, which is based on the principles of psychoanalysis, and provides expert therapeutic support to individuals addressing a wide range of mental health concerns with compassion and professionalism.
+She specialises in the psychodynamic approach, which is based on the principles of psychoanalysis, and provides expert therapeutic support to individuals addressing a wide range of emotional difficulties and/or mental health conditions with compassion and professionalism.

 Known for her dedication to fostering mental health and her exceptional clinical skills, she is committed to empowering individuals through accessible, transformative care.
 She also offers psychotherapy in German, catering to a broader range of clients.